About me

 Software

-- Fwd:AD is a rust crate to perform forward auto-differentiation, with a focus on empowering its user to manage memory location and minimize copying.
+- Fwd:AD, a rust library to perform forward auto-differentiation, with a focus on empowering its users to manage memory location and minimize copying.

 Academic publications